Rat, Mice, Rodent, Mammal ECT Pest Control Grantham, Melton Mowbray, Oakham

-As with most pests, one of the reasons that rats frequent an area is presence of an easily accesible food supply.
+As with most pests, one of the reasons that rats frequent an area is the presence of an easily accessible food supply.
 During our visit, as well as putting down poisoned bait stations and traps, we will advise on how to prevent a reinfestation by rat-proofing the premises.

 Due to the extremely invasive nature of a rat infestation, it will take at least two visits to the site for us to completely eradicate the problem.

 Mice can find their way through the smallest of gaps and quickly make their home in your home.
-They breed extremely prolifically, they have a gestation period of just 6 weeks and are able to produce eight litters per year each comprising about 16 young.
-The newborns will reach maturity within eight to ten weeks and then start producing their own offspring.
-It doesn't take a maths genius to be able to work out that, within a very short space of time, the couple of mice that moved into you home just a short while ago, have now become quite a crowd.
+They breed extremely prolifically, they have a gestation period of just six weeks and can produce eight litters per year each comprising about 16 young.
+The newborns will reach maturity within eight to ten weeks and then start producing their offspring.
+It doesn't take a maths genius to be able to work out that, within a concise space of time, the couple of mice that moved into your home just a short while ago, have now become quite a crowd.

 As is the case with most rodents, due to the life-long growth of their front teeth, they must constantly gnaw on hard surfaces to keep their front teeth short.
-This need can result in a considerable amount of damage to the structure and contents of any building and they have often been attributted with the blame for electrical fires.
+This need can result in a considerable amount of damage to the structure and contents of any building, and they have often been attributed with the blame for electrical fires.

-The harm they can cause is not limited to the premises they invade.
+The the harm they can cause is not limited to the premises they invade.
 Mice carry a wide range of diseases that can be picked up by anybody coming in contact with their urine or faeces.
-The most common of which is food poisening, depending on the size of the infestation, a minimum of two visits to the site will be required.
-We use a one-Step poison in secure boxes so it is perfectly safe from inquisitive little fingers and, as it contains an additive that makes it taste bitter, it is unpalatable to pets.
-However, you must ensure that your rodent type pets (hamsters, gerbils, pet rats, guinea pigs etc,) are kept clear of the bait boxes as they will find the poison irresistable as will the mice.
+The most common of which is food poisoning, depending on the size of the infestation, a minimum of two visits to the site will be required.
+We use a one-Step poison in secure boxes, so it is perfectly safe from inquisitive little fingers and, as it contains an additive that makes it taste bitter, it is unpalatable to pets.
+However, you must ensure that your rodent type pets (hamsters, gerbils, pet rats, guinea pigs etc.,) are kept clear of the bait boxes as they will find the poison irresistible as will the mice.

-Moles, though numerous thoughout the UK, are rarely seen.
-However, the results of their tunnelling are all too apparent in any area that is made up of suitable soil.
+Moles, though numerous throughout the UK, are rarely seen.
+However, the results of their tunnelling are all too apparent in an area that is made up of suitable soil.

-There are only two ways to effectively get rid of a mole; that is by trapping it or by gassing it.
+There are only two ways to get rid of a mole effectively; that is by trapping it or by gassing it.
 On our first visit, we will assess each situation on its merits and advise on the best way to deal with the problem.

 Grey squirrels are considered to be a pest.
 Should one take up residence in your loft space, you will soon find yourself with considerable damage to your roof timbers and electrical wiring.
 Like all rodents, they have to constantly gnaw solid surfaces to grind down their continually growing front teeth.

-During our initial visit to the site, we will carry out an inspection to ascertain the entry points being used by the squirrels to gain access and then suggest ways to secure there entry points so as to prevent a reinfestation.
-However, this work must delayed until after we have confirmed that all the squirrels have been dealt with.
-This is because, once squirrels have occupied an area, should they find their access barred, they will make all attempts to regain entry and, in so doing, possibly cause more damage that will need repaired after our work is done.
+During our initial visit to the site, we will inspect to ascertain the entry points being used by the squirrels to gain access and then suggest ways to secure their entry points to prevent reinfestation.
+However, this work must be delayed until after we have confirmed that all the squirrels have been dealt with.
+This is because, once squirrels have occupied an area, should they find their access barred, they will make all attempts to regain entry and, in so doing, possibly cause more damage that will need to be repaired after our work is done.

 As it is an offence to release grey squirrels into the wild we have no choice but to humanely dispatch them according to the rules laid down by the General Licence governing pest control.
 This can be carried out in one of two ways.
 We can either trap them and then dispose of them or use a one-step poison.

-When using a trap, it is a requirement that the trap be inspected every day - generally this is carried out by the client When it is found that a squirrel has been caught, the client must inform us and we will arrange a time to call and remove the squirrel.
-Should it be that the trap is in a place where the client is unable to inspect it themselves, we can arrange to visit the site every day as is requied by law.
+When using a trap, it is a requirement that the trap is inspected every day - generally, this is carried out by the client When it is found that a squirrel has been caught, the client must inform us, and we will arrange a time to call and remove the squirrel.
+Should it be that the trap is in a place where the client is unable to inspect it themselves, we can arrange to visit the site every day as is required by law.